delucks/dotfiles/README.md

 Stow won't clobber your files if they already exist.
 I have the configs separated out into sets because I use each for certain purposes, and mixing them together for the purpose of the machine I'm working on is handy.

+If you're intending on installing the x11 set of configurations, run `./configure-x11.sh` first.
+There are a number of color definitions and user-specific paths that need to get templated before you `stow x11`.

 You can install them manually by symlinking the dotfiles in this directory to their respective locations under `$HOME`.
 This is recommended if you want fine-grained control over where they go, or want to cherrypick certain configurations.

 I used to have a Makefile and an Ansible based setup option, but I decided both were not very maintainable and required way too many dependencies.
 The best bikeshedding is done for fun.